Understanding Your Waste: where it goes and terminology

 Find out more here

-There are seven types of plastic identification codes that manufacturers use to indicate what their products are made from.
-The symbol does not mean the product is recyclable.
-In the City of Mandurah, we accept codes 1 and 2 in the yellow kerbside bin (codes 3 to 7 should be repurposed or placed in your general waste bin).
+There are seven plastic identification codes that manufacturers use to specify the type of plastic their products are made from.
+It's important to note that the symbol alone doesn't guarantee recyclability.
+In the City of Mandurah, we accept plastics with codes 1 and 2 in the yellow kerbside bin, while codes 3 to 7 should either be repurposed or placed in your general waste bin.

 Want to learn more?
 Download factsheet